Former Jordanian crown prince reportedly under house arrest | DW | 03.04.2021

 Crown Prince Hamzah bin Hussein, King Abdullah's half-brother was asked to stop actions targeting Jordan's security and stability.

 Former Jordanian Crown Prince Hamzah bin Hussein claimed he is under house arrest Saturday, according to video provided by his lawyer to the BBC.
-Prince Hamzah was asked to stop targeting Jordan's security and stability by the Jordanian government although authorities deny his arrest.
+Prince Hamzah was asked to stop targeting Jordan's security and stability by the Jordanian government, although authorities deny he is under house arrest.

 In a video statement, Hamzah said he is currently not allowed to leave his home or meet with other people.
 "I recorded this video to make it clear that what has been said officially is not a reflection of what is actually happening on the ground," he said.